sokurenko/go-netstat/README.md

-###  This fork avoids costly process info extraction if unnecessary, to skip process info extraction AcceptFn should calculate sockets count internally and always return false.
+###  This fork avoids costly process info extraction if unnecessary when AcceptFn calculated sockets count internally and returned false for each socket.

 ```
 Usage of ./go-netstat: